 Describe Image is a very important task of PTE speaking.
 This task aims at testing the analytical and spontaneous speaking abilities of the test takers.
 As this section forms a significant part of the integrated weightage system of PTE, the scores of these questions are reflected in content, pronunciation and oral fluency score chart of PTE results.

-Generally, PTE speaking module consist of 6 to 7 such type of questions in which the test taker is required to explain the given graph or image within 40 seconds.
+Generally, the PTE speaking module consists of 6 to 7 such type of questions in which the test taker is required to explain the given graph or image within 40 seconds.
 However, 25 seconds of time is provided to the candidate for analyzing and preparing their response.

 On your test day, you may get a variety of graphs, diagrams or pictures to describe which may include